 The original church building, which was expanded over the years, was completely renovated in 1985, and a parking area on adjacent lots was paved.
 The former parsonage, directly behind the church building, is now used for classrooms and a food distribution facility.

 In 1984, as a major renovation program began, a friend of the church offered to organize a festival to help raise money for the project.
 Church members agreed that a festival would make an interesting project, but decided that the proceeds should go to some other worthy service organization.
 WellsFest has since become a major community event on the last Saturday in September.
 Over the years, it has generated nearly 1.5 million dollars for a wide range of nonprofit service organizations and activities.

 Wells Church is also actively involved in its low-income neighborhood with commitments to the children, faculty and staff of Galloway Elementary School across the street; the Jesse Gates Edible Forest Community Garden; and the Tuesday Morning Neighborhood Ministries, which includes food distribution, medical assistance, and help with state ID cards that enable persons to pursue employment and access heath care.

-Several other neighborhood ministries began at Wells Church and have grown to become a non profit organization that serves the community.
+Several other neighborhood ministries began at Wells Church and have grown to become non profit organizations that serve the community.
 These include Georgetown Neighborhood Homes and Operation Shoestring.